LeVadim/kubernetes-hello-world/README.md

-Hi Student!
+# Hi!
 Thanks for attending my course!
 In this github repository you will find needed files in order to deploy React JS and Laravel applications.

 In `Chapter-1.md` you will find all the details that pertain to this demo-repository.